2024 Ankara prisoner exchange: Germany

 Freed as part of a prisoner swap between Russia and the West, the opposition figures, Andrei Pivovarov, Vladimir Kara-Murza and Ilya Yashin, had mixed feelings about the deal.
 Kara-Murza stated that article 61 of the Constitution of Russia forbids to deport citizens if they do not approve.
 None of them did so or was even asked to do so.
 Yashin added that he is Russian, a Russian politician, and sees himself as a patriot, whose place is in Russia.

 Yashin said it was hard to accept that he was free "because a murderer was free" — a reference to Vadim Krasikov, a Russian convicted of killing a former Chechen militant in Berlin in 2019 and released as part of the deal.

 They were flown to Germany after being released and met by German Chancellor Olaf Scholz at the Bonn Cologne airport.

 "It was not easy for anyone to make this decision to deport a murderer sentenced to life imprisonment after only a few years in prison," Scholz said at the airport.
 He added he took the decision out of an obligation to protect German nationals and solidarity with the United States.

 Kara-Murza defended Scholz's decision, saying the only thing that matters is that human lives were saved by going through with the agreement.

 After his return, the Public Prosecutor General started an investigation of Rico Krieger for participating in a bombing plot.
 Krieger had stated he originally wanted to volunteer with the Ukrainian defense forces Kastuś Kalinoŭski Regiment, but that his online application was answered by the Ukrainian secret service instead.
 Krieger said he was asked to go to Belarus, take photos of key infrastructure and pick up a backpack in a forest.
-The next day he was arrested by Belarussian police and later sentenced to death.
+The next day he was arrested by Belarusian police and later sentenced to death.
 He was pardoned by Lukashenko shortly before he was released as part of the prisoner exchange.